The Office of Financial Aid at Wisconsin Lutheran College guides students and parents through the loan application process.

 These fixed rate federal loans for students enable you to borrow for college now and repay after college.
 No income or credit history is required.

-Federal government pays your interest while you are enrolled at least half time for any loans disbursed on or after July 1, 2012.
+Federal government pays your interest while you are enrolled at least half time.

 Interest accrues and can either be paid periodically while you are in school or capitalized (added to the principal of your loan to repay later).

 Maximum total undergraduate loan eligibility is: